lorentzo/ProceduralTilingGame/README.md

 * Add Cold-warm gameplay
   * Add UI element: from red to blue depending on distance
   * Change light depending on distance
+  * Game menu, game instances
 * Worldblocks do not have te be always instances - leave some empty ground?
 * Add props/popups to specific blocks
 * Track all popups (now only last one is tracked)
 * Taller and lower world blocks
 * Secondary animation while world blocks and props are built
 * Better world blocks and world prop models (Blender and Houdini low poly)
-  * Correct positioning of blocks, props and popups.
 * Player:
   * Light
-  * Camera rotation
-  * fix no wall jumping
-  * enhance Collision with world block, props and popups
 * Light
   * world light
   * local lights